 Cappadocia has lovely hikes.
 We took an afternoon walk starting at Pigeon Valley through to White Valley and ending at Love Valley (3.5 hours, download Maps.me app, setting the Göreme map before you leave WiFi).

 There are a few coffee/tea stops along the way, you’ll hear the local men asking if you would like some tea and asking where you are from.
-I love the Turkish banter.
+I love Turkish banter.

-Quick side story: one of the Turkish men who runs a shop in Göreme was ecstatic that we were visiting from the UK.
+Quick side story: one of the Turkish men who owns a shop in Göreme was ecstatic that we were visiting from the UK.
 He said they have mainly had visits from the skinny South Americans and not the ‘round’ Brits.
 We asked if he was calling us chubby and he happily stated yes.
 We laughed!

 Love Valley is where you will giggle at the rocks that are very pleased to see you.
 The phallic looking rocks caused by a volcanic eruption stand proud surrounded by trees in the deep valley.
 It can get cool down there which is pleasant in the afternoon sun.
 If you are around for 3 days in Cappadocia, make an effort to watch the hot air balloon over Love Valley.

-ATV rides in Cappadocia
+ATV Rides in Cappadocia